 Analogous problems arise in evaluating the practical effectiveness of ASA studies.
-Unlike the analyses of military operations conducted in war-time, and some small-scale industrial applications, it is extremely difficult, as already mentioned, to evaluate the usefulness of large-scale policy studies in terms of actual results produced.
+Unlike the analyses of military operations conducted in wartime, and some small-scale industrial applications, it is extremely difficult, as already mentioned, to evaluate the usefulness of large-scale policy studies in terms of actual results produced.
 This is due to a number of reasons.
 First, the long time lag between the adoption of a policy recommendation and its actual implementation.
 Second, the difficulty of sorting out the effects of a particular decision from among a multitude of confounding factors.
 Third, and most important, the social and institutional context in which systems analysis is done has changed dramatically in the last two decades.
 In the early days the relationship between decisionmaker and advisor, between producer and user of analysis was much clearer than it is today.
-This is still reflected in the ORSA "Guidelines for the Practice of Operations Research," though the description given there of the clientanalyst relationship was probably already outdated at the time the Guidelines were published.
+This is still reflected in the ORSA "Guidelines for the Practice of Operations Research," though the description given there of the client-analyst relationship was probably already outdated at the time the Guidelines were published.
 Now it is quite common for policy research to be sponsored by one organization, carried out by another, utilized by a third organization, and perhaps evaluated by yet another agency (which, in turn, may commission the evaluation to an independent research group).
 Clearly, the criteria of effectiveness of the sponsors are not the same as those of the users, or of the controllers.
 Thus the analyst must attempt to satisfy a number of different, sometimes conflicting, expectations.
 The best he can do is to achieve some acceptable level of adequacy in each direction: he must "satisfice," rather than maximize any one particular criterion.
-Actually, the situation is even more complex than this, for many policy studies in fields like energy, risk assessment, or education are "designed to influence congressional debates and to affect the climate of public opinion, not to guide decisions within individual corporations.^{#67} The effectiveness of such analyses can only be measured in terms of their impact on the ongoing policy debate: their success in clarifying issues, in introducing new concepts and viewpoints, even in modifying people's perceptions of the problem.
-Here analysis is no longer separable from social interaction as a problem-solving device, but becomes an integral part of the process by which public issues are raised, debated, and resolved.68 In fact, the historical develop-67Alan S. Manne, Richard G. Richels, and John P. Weyant, "Energy Policy Modeling:
+Actually, the situation is even more complex than this, for many policy studies in fields like energy, risk assessment, or education are "designed to influence congressional debates and to affect the climate of public opinion, not to guide decisions within individual corporations."67 The effectiveness of such analyses can only be measured in terms of their impact on the ongoing policy debate: their success in clarifying issues, in introducing new concepts and viewpoints, even in modifying people's perceptions of the problem.
+Here analysis is no longer separable from social interaction as a problem-solving device, but becomes an integral part of the process by which public issues are raised, debated, and resolved.66 In fact, the historical development of ASA provides additional evidence for the truth of the statement that "creation of a thing, and creation plus full understanding of a correct idea of the thing, are very often parts of one and the same indivisible process and cannot be separated without bringing the process to a stop."69